 - Amino acids to help promote health hair and nails

 Some impressive claims here by the manufacturers Primal Harvest.
-If this greens drink supplement does all this then it could well live up to their claims of being the “ultimate superfood greens blend”.
+If these greens drink supplement does all this then it could well live up to their claims of being the “ultimate superfood greens blend”.

 I do have some reservations though based on initial glances at the nutritional facts on the label though.
 I delve into this more further down in my review.

 Primal Harvest LLC is based in the USA with its headquarters based in Brooklyn, New York, and has been trading since 2018.